MicrosoftDocs/windows-dev-docs/uwp/audio-video-camera/supported-codecs.md

 <sup>*</sup> MPEG-2/MPEG-1 codec is available with install of optional Microsoft UWP DVD application.

-<sup>**</sup> H.265 and AV1 are avaliable with the install of the corresponding optional codec pack.
+<sup>**</sup> H.265 and AV1 are available with the install of the corresponding optional codec pack.

 ### Mobile